quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="No header/footer" file="QTable/NoHeaderFooter" />

 ::: warning
-The property `name-key` must be set in order for selection to work properly.
+The property `row-key` must be set in order for selection to work properly.
 :::

 <doc-example title="Single selection" file="QTable/SingleSelection" />